-Submission of personnel records must include any employee records the charter school has.
+Submission of personnel records must include any employee records the charter school has maintained.
 These include, but are not limited to, records related to performance and grievance.

-The charter school and the authorizing entity should establish a process for student record transfer to the students' home district or other school to which the student will transfer.
-The charter school and/or authorizing entity should assist parents in student transfers.
-The authorizing entity and the charter school should agree to a plan allowing the authorizing entity to accept charter school records in the event the charter school is unable to maintain them.
+The charter school and the authorizing entity should establish a process for student record transfer to the students' home district, other school to which the student will transfer, or responsible entity designated to conduct closure activities.
+The authorizing entity and the charter school should agree to a plan allowing the authorizing entity to accept charter school records in the event the charter school is unable to maintain the records.
 Provisions for the authorizing entity to maintain all school records, including financial and attendance records, should reflect the timelines stated in 5 CCR, sections 16023-16026.

-After receiving notification of closure, the CDE will notify the charter school and the authorizing entity if it is aware of any liabilities the charter school owes the state.
-These may include overpayment of apportionments, unpaid revolving fund loans or grants, or other liabilities.
+After receiving notification of closure, the CDE may notify the charter school and the authorizing entity of any liabilities the charter school owes the state.
+These may include overpayment of Local Control Funding Formula and select apportionments, start up grants, or other liabilities.
 The CDE may ask the county office of education to conduct an audit of the charter school if it has reason to believe that the school received state funding for which it was not eligible.

-Charter school closure procedures must ensure completion of an independent final audit within six months after the closure of the school that includes:
+Charter school closure procedures must ensure completion of an independent final "closeout audit" within six months after the closure of the school that includes the following: